 How to Build a Koi Pond

-There are many ways to build a koi pond.
-A koi pond can be constructed with a wide variety of materials - they can be built in the ground, on the ground, or a combination of both.
+For koi pond ideas, there are many ways to build koi ponds.
+A koi pond can be constructed with a wide variety of materials - they can be an above ground koi pond, completely in the ground, or a combination of both.
 No two koi ponds look alike - but they all share common fundamentals.
 Koi ponds are not the same as water garden ponds, and water garden ponds are not the same as a koi pond despite all the water garden pond kits marketed as koi pond kits online.
 So, what are the fundamentals of a koi pond you ask?
 Here is what you need for a koi pond:

 - A backwashable biological filter